 International Day of Peace – September 21

 International Day of Peace is a lot more serious that TLAPD.
-It is observed around the world as a day to honour commitment to peace above all differences.
+It is observed around the world as a day to honor commitments to peace above all differences.
 In respect for this day, the best type of promotions would be to recognize it on social media and offer donations to world peace efforts.

 International Coffee Day – October 1